eda-ricercatore/gulyas-scripts/notes/skill-set.md

 	- Able to collaborate with cross functional team members
 	- Familiarity with PostgreSQL replication techniques, data warehouse design, and Amazon RDS support beneficial
 + skill set:
-	- The Project Portfolio Analyst oversees the activities that support the company’s most complex strategic projects by ensuring reporting and governance alignment, providing portfolio performance measurements and recommendations, and trending analytics.
-This position is responsible for the Portfolio’s intake, supply and demand (resource management) methods, analytics and recommendations.
-Reporting responsibilities includes detailed analysis, dashboards and decision support updates (KPI’s) and recommendations on a regular cadence.
+	- The Project Portfolio Analyst oversees the activities that support the company's most complex strategic projects by ensuring reporting and governance alignment, providing portfolio performance measurements and recommendations, and trending analytics.
+This position is responsible for the Portfolio's intake, supply and demand (resource management) methods, analytics and recommendations.
+Reporting responsibilities includes detailed analysis, dashboards and decision support updates (KPI's) and recommendations on a regular cadence.
 The Portfolio Analyst will at times provide project support to Project and Change managers.
 This position reports to the Associate Director, Organization Engineering.
 	- Owns and administrates the project collaboration toolset including project portfolio management software and various collaboration tools
-	- Develops and maintains a project risk tracking mechanism to centralize risk tracking across the company’s project portfolio
+	- Develops and maintains a project risk tracking mechanism to centralize risk tracking across the company's project portfolio
 	- Drives agile governance process that maintains control and compliance but improves project team effectiveness and improves decision making
 	- Assists in developing project management processes, tools and training as well as project status presentations and reports
 	- Supports the strategic planning process and cross-functional business reviews to include development of in-depth analysis, executive presentations, and resource modeling